 5. They’re The Most Bang For Your Buck

 They also seem very well-made, but I see no reason why they would fall apart unless you pull too tightly on the velcro flap.
-However, if for whatever reason, yours does happen to break, they are easily replaceable, and they typically cost around the same price as a pack of guitar strings.
+However, if yours does happen to break for whatever reason, they are easily replaceable, and they typically cost around the same price as a pack of guitar strings.

-You can also opt for a three-pack version, like the ones shown earlier, if you have multiple guitars or basses, and don’t feel like taking your fretwraps off and on when switching instruments.
+If you have multiple guitars or basses, you can also opt for a three-pack version, like the ones shown earlier, and don’t feel like taking your fretwraps off and on when switching instruments.
 This allows you to save some money compared to buying them individually.
 If you’re not a fan of fancy patterns seen in the ones before, there’s always plain-colored and wood-themed ones like these that can most likely suit any color guitar or bass that you might have:

-The last thing that you need to know about with fretwraps and fretwedges is that they come in different sizes – Small, Medium, Large, and Extra Large for the wraps, and Small, Medium, and Large for the wedges.
+The last thing you need to know about fretwraps and fretwedges is that they come in different sizes – Small, Medium, Large, and Extra Large for the wraps, and Small, Medium, and Large for the wraps wedges.

 According to Gruv Gear: